Schroder GAIA II Global Private Equity

 The fund launched in September 2019.
 The track record of the fund is shown below.

-The fund’s venture capital investments in China, notably POP MART and Perfect Diary, were key drivers of returns in 2020.
+The fund’s venture capital investments in China – notably POP MART (partial exit in June 2021, 3.4x gross return) and Perfect Diary (IPO in December 2020, 4x return) – were key drivers of returns in 2020.
 Past performance is not a guide to the future.

 Schroder GAIA II Global Private Equity – Performance since inception

 The longer-term track record of the Schroders Capital Private Equity team is shown below.
-The chart shows the performance of all the investments made by the team in each year between December 2010 and December 2020 to June 2021.
+The chart shows the performance of all the investments made between December 2010 and December 2020, with performance as at December 2021.

 Schroders Capital Gross IRR of all investments across strategies, by vintage year